eyedeekay/si-i2p-plugin/README.md

 the difference between this proxy and the default i2p/i2pd http proxies and I don't think there's anything I can do about that.

-I haven't been able to observe any DNS leaks yet, but that doesn't mean they aren't there.
-My plan is to implement some kind of proper URL validation for it.

 Before version 0.21, a framework for generating service tunnels ad-hoc will also be in place.
 This will be used for fuzz-testing the http proxy and the pipe proxy.
 Almost everything will be improved by the availability of this.